Preparing for an Autism Diagnostic Appointment as a Teen or Adult

 Masking

-Many teenagers and adults have learned to mask their differences in an attempt to appear normal.
-If possible, it’s best to stop masking during the assessment.
-If this is not possible, naming what is being done to mask can help the professional understand.
+Many teens and adults have learned to mask their differences to appear “typical.”
+If possible, try to stop masking during the evaluation.
+If this isn’t feasible, explaining what you do to mask can help the professional understand your experiences.

 The senses